-Many organisations are making technology investments to modernise, transform or simply keep up with the pace of change and regulation.
-Large change projects are inherently complex, attract a high failure rate and can threaten the entire organisation.
+Many organisations are investing in technology to modernise, transform or simply 'keep up' with the pace of change and regulation.
+Large change projects are inherently complex, attract a high failure rate and if left unchecked can threaten the entire organisation.
 Please get in touch if you are interested in the below services:

-With experience in correcting major projects in the Lloyd's of London insurance market and a background in software development, the rescue service helps executives facing the following challenges:
+With experience in correcting major projects in the Lloyd's of London insurance market and a strong software development background, the rescue service helps executives facing the following challenges:

 Projects running over budget and schedule with a lack of authenticity in the reasons provided from the project team